mamedev/mame/docs/source/techspecs/layout_script.rst

 MAME layout files can embed Lua script to provide enhanced functionality.
 Although there’s a lot you can do with conditionally drawn components and parameter animation, some things can only be done with scripting.
 MAME uses an event-based model.
-Scripts can supply function that will be called after certain events, or when certain data is required.
+Scripts can supply functions that will be called after certain events, or when certain data is required.

 Layout scripting requires the layout plugin to be enabled.
-For example, to run BWB Touble Take with the Lua script in the layout enabled, you might use this command::
+For example, to run BWB Double Take with the Lua script in the layout enabled, you might use this command::

     mame64 -plugins -plugin layout v4dbltak